 UW Flex early response: When UW Flex launched in 2013-14, no off-the-shelf student records systems available at that time met needs of this non-term direct assessment CBE program.
 (This topic is addressed in the Enrollment Management and Technology content area.)
 As a result, UW Flex staff had to manually record data while they created operations to systematize collection of student records.
 They spent time and money creating a solution that applied uniquely to UW Flex.

 Looking forward from 2017: UW Flex staff are developing a Student Engagement System to enable efficient and scalable data collection and utilization.
 (Details on this system are included in the Enrollment Management and Technology content area.)
 In the future and ideally, this system will use a standardized student records database that will allow modules (such as for recruitment, enrollment, financial aid, and transcription) to easily “plug in” and “plug out.”

 Aggregation of student goals and pace required institutional research capacity that was not immediately available.

 UW Flex early response: Initial efforts focused on enrollment management and student retention.
 Efforts in 2015 turned to creating data systems and structures that allow the capture of student pace, outcomes, and goals.
 Student outcomes are captured through the learning management system (D2L).

-Looking forward from 2017: UW Flex staff will develop the capacity, data systems, and structures to capture and aggregate student goals, outcomes, and pace articulated in the Metrics Framework and with the methodological and analytic capacity to mine “big data” for these student metrics.
+Looking forward from 2017: UW Flex staff continue to develop the capacity, data systems, and structures to capture and aggregate student goals, outcomes, and pace articulated in the Metrics Framework and with the methodological and analytic capacity to mine “big data” for these student metrics.